Nanoleaf

-Nanoleaf is a consumer electronics company specialising in LED lighting.
+Nanoleaf is an AI-driven consumer electronics company specialising in LED lighting and beauty tech.
 The limited company was founded in 2012 by three engineers, and launched its first two products with crowdfunding campaigns on Kickstarter.

 History

 Nanoleaf was founded in 2012 by three friends and University of Toronto engineering graduates Gimmy Chu, Christian Yan, and Tom Rodinger.
 They were each working in different industries after graduation while creating Nanoleaf on the side and after a year, the three quit their jobs to develop the company full-time.

 In January 2013, Nanoleaf launched their first product on Kickstarter.
 The crowdfunding campaign for NanoLight (later renamed Nanoleaf One) received $250,000 from the crowdfunding site, with an initial goal of $20,000.
 Following the success of this campaign, Nanoleaf received funding from Horizons Ventures, an investment company owned by Li Ka Shing, and Silicon Valley venture capital firm Kleiner Perkins.
 The company also opened their first offices in Shenzhen, China, and Hong Kong.

 Their second Kickstarter campaign for the Nanoleaf Bloom in July 2014 generated $200,000 in funding with a goal of $20,000.

 Nanoleaf opened their Headquarters in Toronto, Canada, in January 2015.
 In 2017, the company launched in Europe and Australia.
 Their European office opened in Paris, France, in April 2018.